 Course Drop for Non-Payment of Fees

 Students are dropped from their classes if they have not paid their current university fees and any outstanding debts by the registration fee payment deadline.
-All university registration fees for that term will be removed from the student’s account.
+If a student is dropped, all university registration fees for that term will be removed from the student’s account.
 Once dropped from their classes other paid wait-listed students may be added into classes before registration is re-opened for all students.
 There will be no guarantee that a dropped student will be able to enroll in the same course(s) that were dropped due to non-payment of fees.

 Students may not register or change their enrollment during the registration freeze which occurs on the registration fee payment deadline.
 Once this registration freeze is lifted, all eligible students may access Schedule Builder to enroll or change course enrollments.
 Students who are dropped for non-payment of fees remain eligible to enroll in classes for that quarter.
 If a student dropped for non-payment of fees decides to re-enroll in classes after the registration freeze, regular university fees will be assessed to the student's account along with a non-refundable late registration fee.

-If a student does not pay their fees by the late fee payment deadline, the student will be administratively withdrawn from the university, will be financially responsible for any remaining fees, and will require readmission for any future enrollment.
+If a student does not pay all tuition and fees, the late registration fee, and any outstanding balance by the Late Fee Payment Deadline, the student will be administratively withdrawn from the university, and will remain financially liable for any remaining fees, and will require readmission for any future enrollment.

 For additional information, see Drop for Non-Payment & Late Fee Payment Deadline.